Alex3k/grafana_mlt_demo/README.md

 - Go to the terraform directory
 - Run `terraform init`
 - Run `terraform apply -var-file vars.tfvars` - this will list everything that will be deployed.
 If you're happy with it type "yes" and enter when prompted
-- When terraform finishes, it will display a bunch of outputs.
-Run the `gke_connection_command` in the terminal to connect to the GKE cluster.
-Then go open a browser and go to your stack by using the `grafana_url` URL.
-- If you need to get these outputs again just go into the terraform directory and run `terraform output`
-- This will get most of the way through until the ML job and then fail.
+- This will get most of the way through until the ML job and then fail with an error that looks like `│ Error: status: 400, body: apiKey not set`.
 You need to go into the Grafana Stack, go to the Machine Learning App and click initalise.
 This is a bug and the team are working on fixing it.
 Once you have initalised the ML app.
 Re-run `terraform apply -var-file vars.tfvars`
 - The Machine Learning Forecast needs 100 datapoints in order to be useful, so you will need to wait an hour or so to get enough data for it to be able to fire.
 In order to gather the data, run the below step.
+- When terraform finishes, it will display a bunch of outputs.
+Run the `gke_connection_command` in the terminal to connect to the GKE cluster.
+Then go open a browser and go to your stack by using the `grafana_url` URL.
+- If you need to get these outputs again just go into the terraform directory and run `terraform output`

 ## Step 8) Deploy the app
 Here we are going to deploy our application, make sure you are in the root directory of this git repo and run `kubectl apply -f app.yaml`.
 The app deployment is seperate as depending on the variant/bug introduced you might need to revert back to the original app and that is easier running the above command.

+There is currently a bug in the machine learning terraform resource where it incorrectly selects the algorithm for metric forecasts.
+You may need to open your metric forecast in Grafana, edit the forecast, select the algorithm and click update.

 ## Step 9) Create the recorded queries
 Sadly the Terraform provider doesn't allow you to create recorded queries.
 We use these for the Flowchart Plugin as Loki's LogQL support count_over_time but if the filter doesn't return any logs, "no data" is returned.
 When using count_over_time over "no data" you don't get a numerical 0 as a result.
 You get "no data".
 When using this with the flow chart plugin you can't colour the boxes accordingly as there is no data to run the condition over.
 Quite frustating.
 As a way around this we can use a recorded query as that periodically counts how many logs have been returned that meet our error filter.
 Even if no logs are returned, the recorded query returns 0.
 Exactly the behaviour we need.
 We need one recording rule per database.
 To create them, go to explore, put in the respective query below and then click on the button to the right hand side of the query panel that looks like two circles - at the time of writing it was to the left of the copy button.
 When creating each of the below recorded queries, make sure you are using the `MLT Logs` data source.
 Also make sure you are writing the Recorded Query to the `MLT Metrics` data source.